ra-jeev/write-assist-ai/README.md

 # Write Assist AI

-The WriteAssistAI extension for VSCode utilizes the OpenAI APIs (or OpenAI compatible proxies) to offer AI-powered writing assistance for markdown, LaTeX and plain text files.
+The WriteAssistAI extension for VSCode utilizes the OpenAI APIs (or OpenAI compatible proxies) to offer AI-powered writing assistance for markdown, LaTeX, quarto and plain text files.
 It comes with some default actions to rephrase the selected text, or perform tasks like tone change, summarize, expand etc. These actions are completely configurable through the extension's settings.

 ## 🎯 Features

 This AI text assistant provides a range of writing styles for you to select from.
 To access these styles, and other features, simply select the text you want to rewrite in a supported file.
 Then, click on the Code Actions 💡 tooltip and choose the desired action.

+After a successful response from your chosen model, you'll be presented with inline actions to accpet or reject the rewriten text.
+Incase you've already changed the active editor, the response will be directly inserted into the original editor, just below the selected text.

 ![Extension Demo](/assets/images/WriteAssistAiDemo.gif)